jkmrto/safari-dockloader/readme.md

 # Safari Dockloader

-The idea of this project is download pdf books from safari.
+Dinamically download epub books from safari and converts them to pdf.

 Just using docker to avoid install calibre and all the other libraries locally.